Muffler delete vs straight pipe — which is better?

 Even so, the downsides are perhaps even greater.
 Without the resonator, catalytic converter, and muffler, your gas emissions will significantly jump.
 Also, you might hear a sort of droning sound when traveling at a constant speed, which might get bothersome over time.

 If you equip your daily car with a straight pipe, it can be fun at first, but deafening in a long run.
-Finally, it’s more expensive than muffler delete, since you’ll need a custom pipe.
+Many drivers also wonder about the cost of straight-pipe exhaust system, and it’s more expensive than muffler delete since you’ll need a custom pipe.

 The ultimate sound test – which one sounds better?